12 types of pasta and recipes to use them in

 The hollow shape of tubular pasta is perfect for grabbing hold of lots of your favourite sauce.
 Short tube pasta is popular for pasta bakes and pastitsio.

-These noodles are usually about 4-5cm long and cut at an angle or bias, so they resemble the tip of a fountainhead pen.
-The hollow is about wide enough to fit a pencil.
-It can come with smooth outsides, or as 'penne rigate' which has ridges, a pleasing texture and great for holding even more sauce.
-Penne is a good choice for baked pasta dishes.
-It holds up well in the oven and is the perfectly sized mouthful.
+These noodles are usually 4-5cm long and cut at an angle, so they resemble the tip of a fountainhead pen.
+The hollow is about the same size as a pencil.
+It can be smooth or 'penne rigate' which has ridges, a pleasing texture and great for holding even more sauce.
+Penne is a good choice for baked pasta dishes, it holds up well in the oven and is the perfectly sized mouthful.
 Try using this pasta in a carbonara pasta bake with meat and vegetables.

 One of the smaller tube pastas, macaroni is short and has a narrow tube.
 Sometimes it has a bend in it, this is known as elbow macaroni.
 Macaroni is most famously used in rich and tasty mac and cheese, a classic comfort food or side dish.
 Use standard macaroni or switch it up with elbow macaroni on this beautifully saucy baked mac and cheese with a crispy golden topping.